robertstarke/movie-explorer/README.md

 # movie-explorer
-Web app to browse a list of movies
+Web app to browse movies and playlists